Best Toys for Small Dogs

 Looking for a perfect toy for your petite pooch?
 Check out the best toys for small dogs that will have your doggo wagging his tail.

 Small dog breeds are every bit as playful and curious as their larger furry friends.
 In fact, some would say that little dogs have even more spirit and love for all kinds of toys.
 Of course, you can’t throw a big Frisbee to a Yorkie and expect them to fetch or give your lovely Papillon an old football.
-If you want your pint-sized pupper to truly enjoy playtime, you can’t go wrong with either of the items from our list of 15 best toys for small dogs.
+If you want your pint-sized pupper to truly enjoy playtime, you can’t go wrong with any of the items from our list of best toys for small dogs.

 1. Editor’s Pick: Outward Hound Hide-A-Squirrel Puzzle Plush Toy

 Which pooch wouldn’t be thrilled to have some hide-and-squeak fun?
 This plush dog toy is not only adorable as heck, but it also offers important mental stimulation to your pet.
 Stuff the trunk with squirrels to give your dog’s inner hunter some fun or use the soft toys for a game of fetch.